lichenran1234/load-test/high_qps_load_test/README.md

 ### Step 3: Prepare load test files

 Clone this GitHub repository to copy its content to the instance.
 Navigate to the cloned repository's folder.
-Overwrite the high_qps_load_test/features.json file with the sample payload for you model.
+Overwrite the `high_qps_load_test/features.json` file with the sample payload for you model.

 ### Step 4: Start Locust and run load tests

 In the cloned folder, run `sudo docker-compose up --scale worker=16` to start Locust.
 Note that `worker=16` means there will be 16 Locust workers (utilizing 16 CPU cores on the machine).
 It’s recommended to have `#workers == #vCPUs-on-the-machine`.

 After Locust starts, visit `http://{your-ec2-instance-ip}` (use http, __not__ https) from your laptop to access the Locust UI, where you can easily start/stop a load test.
 Remember that we opened port 80 of the EC2 instance to our laptop, which is why we can visit the Locust UI.

+- Enter the peak test concurrency for "Number of users".
+- Enter the Databricks instance name for "Host" (ex: https://\<workspace-specific-identifier\>.cloud.databricks.com).
+- Enter the model serving endpoint name for "Endpoint name".
+- Copy your Databricks PAT in to the "Databricks pat" field.
+- Press "Start swarming" to start the load test!

 ### Step 5: Cleanup